ChynweAnn/E-COMMERCE-ANALYSIS/README.md

 4) Returned Orders: Used to evaluate the impact of returned orders on the profitability.

 ## Key Analysis Highlight
-The data examination helped discover the effect of returned orders on the profitability of the business, basically.
+The data examination helped identify the effect of returned orders on the business's profitability.

  1) There were no duplicate values
  2) Missing Values were found and handled.
- 3)
+ 3) The examination shows High Dependency on Tech & Office Supplies